First Trust Dow Jones Internet Index Fund (NYSEARCA:FDN) Sees Large Volume Increase

-Shares of First Trust Dow Jones Internet Index Fund (NYSEARCA:FDN – Get Rating) saw an uptick in trading volume on Monday .
-29,649 shares traded hands during mid-day trading, a decline of 95% from the previous session’s volume of 562,014 shares.The stock last traded at $154.44 and had previously closed at $155.08.
+First Trust Dow Jones Internet Index Fund (NYSEARCA:FDN – Get Rating) shares saw unusually-strong trading volume on Monday .
+Approximately 17,505 shares traded hands during trading, a decline of 97% from the previous session’s volume of 560,014 shares.The stock last traded at $144.73 and had previously closed at $148.06.

 First Trust Dow Jones Internet Index Fund Company Profile